-We help our clients assess the liability issues associated with Brownfield properties, work with local Brownfield authorities, negotiate cleanup obligations, work with environmental consultants and engineering firms, and provide advice and guidance on funding.
-We have successfully assisted commercial, residential and industrial developers in obtaining Brownfield redevelopment financial incentives: Brownfield redevelopment grants, waterfront grants, site reclamation grants, tax increment financing, single business tax credits and Brownfield revitalization loans.
+Gielow Groom Terpstra & McEvoy is a premier Muskegon law firm for helping assess the liability issues associated with Brownfield properties, working with local Brownfield authorities, negotiating cleanup obligations, working with environmental consultants and engineering firms, and providing advice and guidance on funding.
+Our firm has successfully assisted commercial, residential and industrial developers in obtaining Brownfield redevelopment financial incentives: Brownfield redevelopment grants, waterfront grants, site reclamation grants, tax increment financing, single business tax credits, and Brownfield revitalization loans.